 A brief word on important regulatory and legal matters in Shirlington

-Several laws govern relationships between tenants and real estate investors in Northern Virginia.
-The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of renters and landlords in Virginia, and supersedes all leases and county ordinances.
-In addition our local governments in and around Shirlington have additional ordinances pertaining to the management of rental properties in their jurisdictions.
-Nesbitt Realty strives to work within the bounds of these regulations, laws and ordinances at all times and we try to keep informed about changes in the laws as they occur.
+Several laws govern relationships between tenants and property owners in Northern Virginia.
+The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of tenants and rental investors in Virginia, and supersedes all leases and county ordinances.
+And our local governments in and around Shirlington have more ordinances regarding to the management of rental properties in their jurisdictions.
+Nesbitt Realty is obligated to work within the bounds of these regulations, laws and ordinances at all times and we try to keep informed about changes in the laws as they are published.
 That said, only a court of law has the power to enforce the VRLTA and local ordinances.

 The Virginia Uniform Statewide Building Code (VUSBC), Virginia Maintenance Code, establishes the minimum standards for health and safety in all dwellings occupied by a tenant and applies to all rental agreements.